some-tortoise/macroGas/salt_slug_app/README.md

 **Calculate**

 Calculate page performs *discharge*  and *time to half height* calculations.
 Users can visualize the data, manually adjust parameters for calculation, and observe the corresponding results.
-An output table will display the results.
+An output table will display the result.
+Users can download flagged dataset and output table.

 ## Getting Started
 To get started with the Salt Slug App, make sure you have R Studio installed on your computer.
 Then, clone the repository by running the following command: